hwmcc/hwmcc.github.io/2024/index.md

 **Registration and first versions** of model checkers are due on **September 1, 2024**.

 All submission dates are anywhere on earth (AoE).
+Make sure that the submission can be **executed under Ubuntu 20.04 LTS**.
+The safest bet is to provide **statically linked binaries**.

+### Bit-Level Certificate Output

+Certificates should be written to an output file in the **current working directory**, ideally to a file called `certificate.aig` (for binary AIGER) and `certificate.aag` (for ASCII AIGER).
+If the name of the certificate is different, please mention this in your submission.

 ## Organization